JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco("""my_namedtuple = (i=1, f=3.14, s="Julia")""")
 ```

-We can access a named tuple's values via indexing like regular tuples or, alternatively, **access by their names** with the `.`:
+We can access named tuple's values via indexing like regular tuples or, alternatively, **access by their names** with the `.`:

 ```jl
 scob("my_namedtuple.s")